case study

 Student Planner case study cover

 SLS is a national learning platform used by 500,000 students and teachers across Singapore.
 There was no unified view that brought together assigned tasks, self-directed study, and work from outside the platform.
-At this scale, getting that wrong could influence how an entire generation of students learns to manage their own work.
+At this scale, getting that wrong could influence how an entire generation of students learns to manage their own work online.

 I led scope definition, stakeholder alignment, and design direction across a five week design sprint, keeping the user problem at the centre while scope and opinions shifted around it.